A few of the courses I’m teaching these days…

 History 209—Europe Since 1945: History & Film

-This course examines history and film in Europe from the immediate aftermath of the devastation of the Second World War to the present.
-Topics include: the reconstruction of Europe, the Cold War, the dilemma of Americanization, the expansion of the social welfare state, decolonization and immigration, student protest, the radical right, (the challenges of) European integration, and more.
+This course examines history and film in Europe from the immediate aftermath of the Second World War to the recent past.
+Topics include: the memory of the Second World War and the reconstruction of Europe, the Cold War, the dilemmas of Americanization, the expansion of the social welfare state, decolonization and immigration, student protest, the radical right, (the challenges of) European integration, and more.

 History 223—France in Revolution, War and Empire